cloud-coder/docker-lab-2016/part-2/README.md

 ## Create Docker Compose File
 As mentioned earlier, it is inconvenient to work with three separate containers and start/stop them one at a time, or to work out the networking concerns.
 Therefore we will use a Compose file to define the composition of our application.
-In our application, we have three distinct services, these three services are: db, api and gateway.
+In our application, we have three distinct services, these three services are: _db, api and gateway_.
 We will reference these services, with their configuration and dependencies in a single file and link them together.

 A Compose file is defined using the YAML format.
 It contains _services_, _networking_ and _volume_ information for the application.
 >**Note**